elyase/dexmetadata/README.md

 ## Features 🌟

-- operates without the need for custom nodes, storage infrastructure or access to historical data; simply requires standard RPC access.
+- No fancy setup (dbt pipelines / datalake infrastructure / customized nodes) needed, just plug in any standard RPC and you're good to go
-- handles 95%+ of swap activity without custom DEX integration / logic
+- Uses some clever EVM tricks (assembly optimized deployless multicall) to get the job done quickly and cheaply
-- concurrent batch processing to minimize latency and RPC calls
+- Covers 95%+ of swaps out there without DEX-specific custom transform logic
-- built-in parameter tuning - includes utility to automatically optimize RPC settings for maximum throughput
+- Processes multiple pools at once to keep things fast and efficient
-- assembly optimized deployless multicall contract
+- Handy tool to automatically find good settings for your RPC

 ## Installation 📥